All My Sons at Regent’s Park Open Air Theatre

 The set design takes advantage of the stage’s natural surroundings; the falling leaves of the surrounding trees add a symbolic beauty to this traditional play, while the setting sun matches the play’s darkening tone perfectly.
 The stage is painted in glossy pastel colours often associated with the idealised vision of the suburbs, while underneath comes a mass of groping tree roots casting a more sinister view and echoing the secrets hidden by the characters: an exceptional attention to detail that creates powerful imagery for this tense play to unfold upon.

-All My Sons is at Regent’s Park Open Air Theatre until 7th June 2014, for further information or to book visit here.
+All My Sons is at Regent’s Park Open Air Theatre until 7th June 2014.
+For further information or to book visit the theatre’s website here.